This post contains affiliate links. If you use these links to buy something we may earn a commission.

-When it comes to setting up myself for success during this school year as a working mom, it’s partially based on knowing that my kids will have a good year.
-I want them to feel like they’re at their best through the school year.
+When it comes to setting up myself for success during the year as a working mom, it’s partially based on knowing that my kids feel supported and empowered during the school year.
+I want them to feel at their best at school and in their activities.
 And it’s more than academic success.
-I also want to help them feel supported emotionally, psychologically, and physically.
+I also want to help them feel emotionally, psychologically, and physically supported.
 I share 7 ways that you can help set your kids up for success this school year.

 Focus on sleep

-Let’s start with sleep.
-Lisa Lewis shares about the need for pre-teens and teenagers to sleep in her recent book, The Sleep-Deprived Teen (affiliate link).
+Let’s start with sleep because everything is easier or harder, depending on how well-rested you are.
+Lisa Lewis shares the need for pre-teens and teenagers to sleep in her recent book, The Sleep-Deprived Teen (affiliate link).
 I found this book so helpful.
-You probably know about the different stages of sleep and the importance of quality sleep as well as how sleep impacts growth and learning.
+You probably know about the different stages of sleep.
+You might know that quality sleep positively impacts growth and learning.
 What you might now know is the importance specifically of sleep to pre-teen and teen brains as it relates to emotional management, creativity, weight management, making risky choices, and even things like self-control.
 “Sleep quality matters more than diet, exercise, or even amount of sleep as a predictor of mental health and well-being.”

-Helping your child get enough sleep absolutely impacts their school year.
-After reading this book, I realized that I needed to focus on this for both my elementary-aged child and my middle schooler.
+Helping your child get enough sleep impacts their school year.
+After reading this book, I realized I needed to focus on this for both my elementary-aged child and my middle schooler.

-If you’re reading this before school starts and you’ve let bedtime drift (who hasn’t!), start to adjust to an earlier bedtime and wake time in 10-15 minute increments every few days.
-If it’s during the school year and you’re checking out this blog, consider helping your child with a bedtime routine.
-It can help make bedtime easier.
-See what helps your child relax and get into sleep mode.
+(Quick tip: If you’re reading this before school starts and you’ve let bedtime drift (who hasn’t!), start to adjust to an earlier bedtime and wake time in 10-15 minute increments every few days.)

 Help your child(ren) get organized

 I talk a lot about helping working moms (and dads) be more intentional with their time.
-Productivity, time management, and staying focused, all integral parts of maximizing your time, are generally learned skills for most of us.
-Help your child start to understand how to be more efficient and effective with their time when they’re young.
+Productivity, time management, and staying focused, all integral to maximizing your time, are generally learned skills for most of us.
+Help your child start understanding how to be more efficient and effective with their time (and energy) when they’re young.
 This can look a lot of different ways, but the idea is to break down bigger assignments and projects into smaller bites that they can work on consistently.

-My older son is starting middle school.
-His teachers will start to rely on him taking the reins, no longer holding his hand through the whole process of turning in an assignment.
+I found these skills to be really important when my older son started middle school a few years ago.
+The teachers in middle school rely on kids taking the reins, no longer holding kids’ hands through the entire process of turning in an assignment, especially something like a research paper.
 Having a planner to help with his time management will be helpful.
 The Ultimate Student Planner (affiliate link) from ClassTracker is a great option.
-I like that there is room for monthly information, weekly goals, and specific assignments for each day.
+I like that there is room for monthly information, weekly goals, and specific assignments each day.
 As someone who writes a lot about work-life balance, I especially appreciate that each week there is a spot that reminds students to take time for self-care and jot down a “Gratitude of the week.”

-I have written about the importance of a morning routine for working mothers like you.
+I have written about the importance of a morning routine for working mothers.
 It helps you set yourself up for success each day instead of becoming a stumbling block you overcome each morning.
-You might already recognize the benefits of improving your time management or productivity when you have a routine in place.
-A routine can also help with things like stress management, sleep, and having time and energy when not if, things come up.
+You might already recognize the benefits of improving your time management or productivity when you have a morning routine in place.
+A routine can also help with things like stress management, sleep, and having time and energy when, not if, things come up.

 Consider different aspects of your child’s day where a routine will be helpful.
 You could create a routine for the morning, bedtime, homework, etc. See what’s most important and helps your child(ren) the most.
-Help them think about how they want to feel and what will help in that moment.
+Help them think about how they want to feel and what will help with that time of day.
 Think through habits that will help a routine run more smoothly and start building those habits.
+Remind them not to scrap a routine if it takes time to find their rhythm.

 Support their homework habits

 I mentioned a homework routine as a way you can help set your kids up for success this school year.
 Really, though, it deserves its own sub-section in this post.
 As kids get older, homework is often more difficult and time-consuming.
 Figuring out what works best for your child can really help.
-Whether it’s taking a break and having a snack first, doing a mindfulness exercise to release the stress of the day, or any other routine, help empower your child to find what works for him or her.
+Whether it’s taking a break after the school day to have a snack first, doing a mindfulness exercise to release the stress of the day, moving their body outside, or any other routine, help empower your child to find what works for him or her.

 How does this affect you as a working mom or dad?
-Mom or dad might need to check homework or carve out time to explain topics.
-It could be that you need to help manage time initially as your child develops a habit.
+Mom or Dad might need to check homework or carve out time to explain topics.
+It could be that you need to help manage time initially as your child develops a homework routine.
 Consider how it makes sense for you to engage early on and over time.
-Make sure that time is carved out on your calendar.
+Make sure that time is carved out on your calendar for this.

 It's not only academic success.
 Also Support your kids emotionally, psychologically, and physically this school year.
 Mompowerment